paudetseis/RfPy/docs/scripts.rst

                          functions.
 [Default None]
       --no-outlier       Set this option to delete outliers based on the MAD on the variance.
 [Default False]
+      --phase PHASE      Specify the phase name to plot.
+Options are 'P', 'PP', 'allP', 'S', 'SKS' or 'allS'.
+[Default 'allP']

     Settings for harmonic decomposition:
       Specify parameters for the decomposition, e.g. a fixed azimuth, depth